stan-dev/design-docs/designs/0004-sparse-matrices.md

 ## Data

-Sparse matrix types in the Stan language can be constructed in the data block via Coordinate List Notation using the row and column sizes, non-empty row/column indices, and values for those index positions.
+Sparse matrix types in the Stan language can be constructed in the data block via [Coordinate List](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)) notation using the row and column sizes, non-empty row/column indices, and values for those index positions.

 ```stan
 data {